Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/data-privacy-faq.md

 ### What is the export format?

-Profile data is exported in the JSON format.
+Profile information is exported in the JSON format.

 Upon request, you will receive an email from Slingshot.
 This email contains a link to download a zip file with one or more JSON files with profile data.

-### How to export profile data?
+### How to export profile information?

 Below you will find two possible scenarios.
 The export procedure steps depend on your relation to an Organization in Slingshot.

 #### For Organization Owners

-If you are a user with [owner](roles-permissions.md) permissions in the Organization workpsace and you need to export users' profile data, then read the steps below to learn how to proceed.
+If you are a user with [owner](roles-permissions.md) permissions in the Organization workspace and you need to export users' profile data, then read the steps below to learn how to proceed.

 1. Contact our team at **support@slingshot.io**
 2. Note you want to export an Organization member's profile information.